rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 const body4  = await officePromise (curry3(item.body.getAsync)(Office.CoercionType.Html)(emptyConfig))
 ```

+I do not know what causes the widening of `body4` type to `unknown`.
+There is enough of information in the overloaded `item.body.getAsync` method for the type checker to infer the `string`.
+My guesswork is too hypothetical to discuss it here.

+Let's focus our attention on the previous (the not compiling `body3`) example.

 To understand what is happening, I sometimes need to spend time annotating things, or picking up the exact overload I want.
 E.g.

 ```JavaScript